 Our History

-The Anscombe Bioethics Centre was founded in 1977, and is the oldest national bioethics research centre in the UK, and one of the oldest in the world.
+The Anscombe Bioethics Centre was founded in 1977, and was the oldest national bioethics research centre in the UK, and one of the oldest in the world.
+Sadly, the Centre closed on 31 July 2025, and the below relates to its history before that time.

 The proposal for a Catholic institute for the study of medical ethics for England and Wales was first raised by the Hospital Review Committee set up by Cardinal Heenan, Archbishop of Westminster in June 1970.
 This led in October 1974 to the establishment of a governing board of the ‘Linacre Centre for the Study of the Ethics of Health Care’.
 The board planned the structure, scope and mission of the centre, located suitable accommodation at the Hospital of St John and St Elizabeth in London, drew up the trust deed, raised funds, and recruited staff.